 422 Broadway, Nashville, TN 37203

-While visiting Nashville, you have to visit the oldest honky tonk bar in the state of Tennessee, right?!
+While visiting Nashville, you must visit the oldest honky tonk bar in Tennessee, right?!

-Well, if you answered “yes” to that, then be sure to head to Tootsie’s Orchid Lounge (just be ready to wait in line)!
+If you answered “yes” to that, head to Tootsie’s Orchid Lounge (be ready to wait in line)!

 As a historic country music site, legends like Patsy Cline, Willie Nelson, and Waylon Jennings have graced Tootsie’s stage!

-Many people have gotten their start in the country music industry after performing at Tootsie’s Orchid Lounge, so even today there are up and coming performers wanting to perform here.
+Many people have gotten their start in the country music industry after performing at Tootsie’s Orchid Lounge, so even today, up-and-coming performers want to perform here.

 16. Gaylord Opryland Resort and Convention Center